Michael O’Sullivan

 Previously a member of the World Economic Forum’s Council on the New Economy and a Forbes contributor, he has spoken at the 2020 TED Talk conference and at TEDx Stormont on restoring democracy.

-Michael has contributed to journals like Foreign Affairs, the Financial Times, and Wall Street Journal in addition to being a regular guest on CNN, BBC, CNBC and Bloomberg.
+Michael has contributed to The Financial Times, and Wall Street Journal in addition to being a regular guest on CNN, BBC, CNBC and Bloomberg.

 He studied in Cork and received MPhil and DPhil degrees at Balliol College, Oxford as a Rhodes Scholar.
 He has taught finance and economics at Oxford University and Princeton University.